Montville, New Jersey: Local government

-Montville is governed under a Special Charter, which was granted by an act of the New Jersey Legislature in 1867 and retains many characteristics of the Township form of government; it is one of 12 municipalities (of the 564) statewide governed by a special charter.
+Montville is governed under a special charter, which was granted by an act of the New Jersey Legislature in 1867 and retains many characteristics of the Township form of government; it is one of 12 municipalities (of the 564) statewide governed by a special charter.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.
 The Township Administrator serves as the chief administrative and executive officer for the organization and is responsible for the day-to-day operations of all municipal departments.

-As of 2023, Montville's Township Committee is comprised of Mayor Frank W. Cooney (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy mayor Richard A. Cook (R, term on committee and as deputy mayor ends 2022), Richard D. Conklin (R, 2022), Matthew S. Kayne (R, 2023) and June Witty (R, 2023).
+As of 2023, Montville's Township Committee is comprised of Mayor Matthew S. Kayne (R, term on committee ends on December 31, 2026 and as mayor ends December 31, 2025), Deputy mayor June Witty (R, term on committee ends on December 31, 2026; term as deputy mayor ends on December 31, 2025), Richard D. Conklin (R, 2025), Richard A. Cook (R, 2025) and Frank W. Cooney (R, 2027).

 A Charter Study Commission was approved by the voters on November 8, 2005, to investigate possible changes to Montville's form of government.
 The commission voted 4–1 against making any modifications.

 The Montville Municipal Court is the judicial branch of government.
 The Court has original jurisdiction over Motor vehicle violations local ordinance offenses, petty disorderly person offenses, disorderly person offenses, fish and game violations, traffic and criminal offenses, weights and measure violations, and citizen complaints.